telerik/winforms-docs/installation-deployment-and-distribution/adding-radcontrols-to-visual-studio-toolbox.md

 Change this according to your installation and version specifics.
 Restart Visual Studio .NET after you have added the key.

->You can create the this registry entry under the __HKEY_LOCAL_MACHINE__ hive.
+	> note You can create the this registry entry under the __HKEY_LOCAL_MACHINE__ hive.
 This will change the setting for all of the users on the system.
 If you create this registry entry under __HKEY_CURRENT_USER__, this entry will affect the setting for only the current user.

 More information about this topic you could find in Microsoft Support Center: [How to display an assembly in the "Add Reference" dialog box](http://support.microsoft.com/?kbid=306149)